NCAR/CVI-Python/README.md

 Python based real-time display and control code for the EOL/RAF Counter-flow Virtual Impactor (CVI).
+This has been replaced with CVI2021 repository.

 Intrument description can be found here: